 The server MUST return a list of domains, for the forest in which the DC exists, in both NetBIOS and fully qualified domain name forms.
-It SHOULD include the domains in other forests, which are part of a trust relationship with the DFS client's forest. <33>
+It SHOULD include the domains in other forests, which are part of a trust relationship with the DFS client's forest.<a href="mailto:

 To process a domain referral, the client MUST support DFS referral version 3 or DFS referral version 4.
-If the requested DFS referral version is less than 3, the server SHOULD fail the referral with the STATUS_UNSUCCESSFUL (0xC0000001) return code. \leq 34>
+If the requested DFS referral version is less than 3, the server SHOULD fail the referral with the STATUS UNSUCCESSFUL (0xC0000001) return code.<34>